ATLGuide

 Momo Cafe sits at the front of Japanese restaurant Momonoki in Midtown.
 They offer a variety of coffees and teas at their service counter—the refreshing matcha latte is our favorite order.
 A display case with appetizing small pastries like mochi donuts and gorgeous, fancy croissants (get the savory onion, gruyere, and rosemary combo) make you want to order food, too.
 So take your mini breakfast and caffeine crutch upstairs.
 The small, sleek nook overlooks Momonoki’s dining room on one side and the interstate on the other and feels like a cozier version of an Apple Store.
 So if your mind is easily distracted, this is the perfect place to crank out the work you told your boss you’d already finished.

-Perc has two Atlanta locations—one in the Highlands and one in East Lake.
-The Highlands location always serves us some small-town charm with our coffee.
+Perc has multiple locations but the one in the Highlands always serves us some small-town charm with our coffee.
 The surrounding quaint shops of the VaHi strip and retro, mint-colored order counter are a welcome escape from the busy metro (especially after braving the many potholed Peachtree streets).
 But signature drinks, like My Morning Jacket (a latte with vanilla, black walnut bitters, and spices) still appeal to our big city tastes.
 Those aren't the only tempting flavors on the menu—Perc also has waffles that are basically desserts, like their Waffogato, a half waffle with vanilla ice cream and a shot of mild espresso.
 We always try to snag the table by the window for excellent views of the main strip.